-Note: Graduate students who earn these degrees will not have met the educational requirements for certification or licensure in the state of Florida and should not expect to provide psychological services as an independent practitioner.
+\ Note: Graduate students who earn these degrees will not have met the educational requirements for certification or licensure in the state of Florida and should not expect to provide psychological services as an independent practitioner.
 Rather, these degree demonstrate master's-level achievement and enhance employment opportunities.

-Mental Health Counseling
+Clinical Mental Health Counseling Concentration

-The Master's Program in Mental Health Counseling was designed for the continued professional development of persons who currently serve or will serve their community in a variety of counseling capacities.
+The Master's in Counseling Program with a Clinical Mental Health Counseling concentration was designed for the continued professional development of persons who currently serve or will serve their community in a variety of counseling capacities.
 Master's degree training is based on a developmental model that emphasizes interdisciplinary collaboration, prevention of dysfunction, and direct service.
-The field of mental health counseling, which has experienced a great deal of growth over the past decade, now has professionals placed in such diverse settings as social agencies, mental health settings, hospitals, educational settings, personnel settings, business and industry, and private practice.
+The field of clinical mental health counseling, which has experienced a great deal of growth over the past decades, now has professionals placed in such diverse settings as social agencies, mental health settings, hospitals, educational settings, personnel settings, business and industry, and private practice.
 The College of Psychology is firmly committed to the mission of training competent professionals who will design and implement prevention and treatment programs and provide direct counseling services.
 The course work provides broad-based training designed to equip individuals with the skills necessary to confront a wide variety of contemporary issues.